 Many more people are now being asked to return to work.
 A significant percentage of those who are unable to work from home are on lower incomes and also less likely to have access to a car.
 Enabling those who can walk and cycle to do so will make travel by public transportation and other methods safe and accessible for those who cannot.

-There is also a great risk of increased motor vehicle journeys as lockdown lifts.
-If people aren’t given options of safe travel, those with cars will drive, and all of us will face the consequences with increased air pollution, impacts on the climate, and gridlocked streets.
+The most often cited reason for not cycling more is road danger.
+Most of Southwark is lacking a safe, high quality, connected cycle network.
+If people aren’t given options for safe travel, those with cars will drive, and all of us will face the consequences with increased air pollution, impacts on the climate, and gridlocked streets.

 As well as announcing funding, Government has issued guidance to all councils to give more space to walking and cycling.
 Sadiq Khan has announced the Streetspace Plan which will roll out temporary improvements for walking and cycling.
 Lambeth Council hopes to quickly implement 10 Low Traffic Neighbourhoods.
 Lewisham and Croydon have installed nearly 50 planters as modal filters.

 Southwark Council has announced their transport response to Covid-19 as well as their initial set of measures.
 We are pleased with these announcements, but more needs to be urgently done.
 Southwark has not announced what further actions they will take to ensure safe, sustainable travel is achieved, and when these will be implemented.
 We are tracking Southwark’s progress here.